mvolkmann/blog/src/dart.md

 Properties marked as `final` that are not also marked as `late` and have a non-nullable type must be initialized before the constructor body is reached.
-Typically this is done in the initializer list.
+Typically this is done in the constructor initializer list.

 Static properties which exist outside of any instance cannot be set in a constructor.